EduardoArayaNubox/rush-monorepo-boilerplate/README.md

 ### Set up branch protection rules

+* First, make sure you've got a successful build run in order for all of the PR checks to appear in the branch settings
 * Go to settings in github and click on branches
 * Add a new rule for `master` branch
 * Check the boxes for Rule settings in order to require pull request reviews